A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB

-By taking the cloud mass accelerated by 4~$\kms$ to be 8100~$\msun$, we obtain $P_\mathrm{cloud} = 3.24 \times 10^4$~$\kms$~$\msun$.
-This value is comparable to that of supplied by the stellar winds.
-Importantly, we further need to consider the realistic geometry of the clouds and the stars.
-The solid angle subtended by the cloud relative to W3 Cluster seem to be significantly less than 4$\pi$ due to the inhomogeneous distribution of the clouds as shown by the weak CO emission toward W3 Cluster (Figure \ref{fig6}a).
+By taking the cloud mass accelerated by 4~$\kms$ to be $1.17\times10^4$~$\msun$ ($-39$~$\kms$ cloud \& $-43$~$\kms$ cloud), we obtain $P_\mathrm{cloud} = 4.68 \times 10^4$~$\msun$~$\kms$.
+Similarly, in the W3(OH) region, we obtain $P_\mathrm{cloud} = 6.86 \times 10^4$~$\msun$~$\kms$ assuming the gas with a mass of 9800~$\msun$ ($-43$~$\kms$ cloud \& $-50$~$\kms$ cloud) being accelerated by 7~$\kms$.
+These values are comparable to that supplied by the stellar winds.
+However, we need to further consider the realistic geometry of the clouds and the stars.
+The solid angle subtended by the cloud relative to IC~1795 seem to be significantly less than 4$\pi$ due to the inhomogeneous distribution of the clouds as shown by the weak CO emission toward the IC~1795 cluster (Figure \ref{fig6}a).
 This indicates that the stellar feedback is hardly able to explain the cause of the velocity difference.

-It has been a usual thought over a long time that the $\htwo$ regions can accelerate and compress the surrounding gas.
-This possibility was studied theoretically by \cite{Kahn1954} and it was shown that there is a solution corresponding to the acceleration phase of the neutral gas driven by the $\htwo$ gas under a range of two parameters, the stellar ultraviolet photons and the gas density.
-By hydrodynamical numerical simulations without magnetic field, \cite{Hosokawa_Inutsuka} showed that the gas around an O star is accelerated and compressed leading to star formation.
+It has been a usual thought for a long time that the $\htwo$ regions can accelerate and compress the surrounding gas.
+This possibility was studied theoretically by \cite{Kahn1954} and it was shown that there is a solution corresponding to the acceleration phase of the neutral gas driven by the $\htwo$ gas under a range of two parameters: the stellar ultraviolet photons and the gas density.
+By hydrodynamical numerical simulations without magnetic field, \cite{Hosokawa_Inutsuka} showed that the gas around an O star is accelerated and compressed, leading to star formation.